BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Introduction

 \section{Introduction}

 AI-driven drug discovery (AIDD) has attracted increasing research attention.
-Many remarkable developments have been achieved for the various tasks related to the small molecules, e.g., molecular property prediction~\cite{5}, drug-drug interaction~\cite{6}, drug-target interaction prediction~\cite{7,8,56,57}, molecule design~\cite{9,12}.
+Many remarkable developments have been achieved for the various tasks related to small molecules, e.g., molecular property prediction \citep{ghasemi2018neural}, drug-drug interaction (DDI) prediction \citep{ryu2018deep}, and drug-target (DTI) interaction prediction~\citep{abbasi2021deep,d2020machine,li2019deepatom,li2021dyscore,ye2021unified}, molecule design~\citep{jin2018junction,jin2020hierarchical,wang2021multi}.
 Effective molecular representation learning plays a crucial role in these downstream tasks.
-Recently, graph neural networks (GNNs) have exhibited promising potential in this emerging representation learning area, where the atoms and bonds of a molecule are treated as a graph's nodes and edges\cite{13}.
-There remain a few limitations, especially learning from the insufficient labeled molecules, hindering applications to real-world scenarios.
-Specifically, in the biochemistry domain, task-specific labeled data related to small molecules is very limited, as obtaining high-quality molecular property labels often requires time-consuming and resource-costly wet-lab experiments~\cite{20}.
-Supervised training deep GNNs on these limited datasets easily leads to the overfitting problem \cite{38}.
+Recently, graph neural networks (GNNs) have exhibited promising potential in this emerging representation learning area, where the atoms and bonds of a molecule are treated as the nodes and edges of a graph \citep{li2020learn}.
+However, some limitations persist, especially when learning from insufficient labeled molecules, hindering applications to real-world scenarios.
+In the field of biochemistry, there is a scarcity of task-specific labeled data related to small molecules, primarily due to the high cost and time involved in acquiring high-quality molecular property labels via wet-lab experiments~\citep{xia2022survey}.
+Supervised training of deep GNNs on these restricted datasets easily leads to the overfitting problem \citep{li2021effective}.